uni-bremen-agst/SEE/Server/Backend/README.md

 ### User Service

-Manages users and their passwords along with other metadata like role assignment.
+Manages users and their passwords along with other metadata like role assignment.<br>
 Data is stored in the relational database.

 ### Server Service

-Manages metadata on SEE game server instances and controls them using `ContainerService`.
+Manages metadata on SEE game server instances and controls them using `ContainerService`.<br>
 Data is stored in the relational database.

 ### Container Service